ariellem2/Disaster_Response_Maps/README.md

 - A notebook that can be run for live data collection
 - Jupyter notebooks walking through our project development process
 - Code for potential next steps using Google Maps, Bokeh, and Flask
+- Recommendations for future iterations of the project

 ### Contents
 - Notebook pre-requisites